s-h-i-v-i-s/Digital-Music-Store-data-analysis/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+The Music Store Analysis project is designed for to gain hands-on experience in SQL and data analysis.
+It involves working with an online music store's database to derive insights and help the business understand its growth and operational metrics.
+By examining the dataset using SQL, you'll answer key questions that can inform decision-making and strategic planning.